ApolloTang/mynote--c/content/90-reading-note-KNKing/02-04-variables-and-assignment/README.md

 ## Printing the value of a variable

-`%f` displays a number with six digits after the decimal point.
+By default, `%f` displays a number with six digits after the decimal point.
 ```c
 profit = 2150.48f;
 printf("Profit: $%f\n", profit);